stefanieklogan/Homework3PasswordGen/README.md

 <a name="coding"></a>
 ## Building the Code & Java

 * My name is Stefanie and I admit that I have a problem.
-I admit that I tend to write more code than I should before I validate.
+I write more code than I should before I validate.
 Maybe it's 2-3 lines, but it's 2-3 lines too many.
 I am improving my patience and trying to validate code one line at a time so I know what I just coded is the issue.
 It doesn't take long right now for me to run into errors.
 Ah the learning!

 * If you're reading this, I don't drink coffee.
-I do, however, have java running thru my veins at this point knowing I survived teh assignment.
+I do, however, have java running thru my veins at this point knowing I survived the assignment.
 Have I already expressed how much I learned in this assignment?

 <a name="proud"></a>
 ## What I'm proud of most

 * I've always loved concatenate in Excel.
-Sadly, it 'wows' my coworkers when I can provide a list of 1k people with "last name, first name" and it took 30 seconds.
+It 'wows' my coworkers when I can provide a list of 1k people with "last name, first name" and it took 30 seconds.
 Why am I sharing this?
 I love that concatenate array was one of the big "ah ha" moments when it came to solving user-driven booleans into the password creation.

 * I'm proud of the work I put in prior to this assignment, meeting with a tutor as well as finishing it with a real understanding of what the document does.
 Coding is a rollercoaster with a lot of peaks and valleys.
 The peak is my favorite part. :)